BonhyeonGu/FFController/README.md

 ## Acknowledgment

 This repository is intended solely for development purposes and not for deployment.
-The deployment repository is managed under the authority of the [DT-DL Lab]() at Dong-A University.
+The deployment repository is managed under the authority of the [AIDT Lab]() at Dong-A University.

 ## Demo